iranianpep/ajax-live-search/README.md

 	- `antiBot`: This is used in a security technique to prevent form submissions from those bots that do not use JavaScript.
 In this technique, a hidden field is populated using jQuery with `ANTI_BOT` value.
 You can set it whatever you want, but it MUST be the same as `ANTI_BOT` value in `script.min.js` file.
 	- `searchStartTimeOffset`: This is for another security technique against bots.
 Some bots immediately submit a form once the page is finished loading.
 However, for human beings it takes more time to fill a field.
 By default this parameter is set to 3 seconds.
 	- `maxInputLength`: This specifies the maximum length of characters in search field.
+	- `filterResult`: Can contain column names and is used to filter result.
+If it is an empty array everything will be returned.

 4. `script.min.js` or `script.js` that is located in js folder contains all the JavaScript (jQuery) settings and functions for AJAX Live Search.
 Here you should only be worried about `form_anti_bot` value and as you know it MUST be the same as `antiBot` value in `Config.php`.
 You also need to set `select_column_index` which specifies the index of td element in result rows.
 This is used when user selects a row and the specified td element is copied into search field.